Get a free document review here.

 1. Develop thick skin.

-People may suggest improvements to your writing (and, by implication, your thinking).
+People may suggest improvements to your writing (and, by implication, improvements to your thinking).
 It’s easy to become defensive about the structure and words you have used.
 Don’t be.
 If someone finds your message is unclear then you need to improve it.

-2. State your purpose clearly.
+2. State your purpose clearly; explain your audience.

 3. Identify real users.